 In other words, you should be careful to pick your plan so that you minimize the additional fees which you will need to pay.

-As with many subscription-based services, the prices mentioned on Frontier’s websites should be considered as the starting point for the service’s cost rather than the total cost when taking all of the additional fees into account.
+As with many subscription-based services, the prices mentioned on the Frontier Communications websites should be considered as the starting point for the service’s cost rather than the total cost when taking all of the additional fees into account.

 If you terminate your contract early, you will probably need to pay the termination fee unless you can get it waived.
 To get the termination fee waived, you will need to produce evidence that shows you have a valid reason for breaking the contract.
 Ask your lawyer for more information.